Mare Cognitum

 Mare Cognitum /'kɒgnᵻtəm/ (Latin cognitum, the "Sea that has Become Known") is a lunar mare located in a basin or large crater which sits in the second ring of Oceanus Procellarum.
 To the northwest of the mare is the Montes Riphaeus mountain range, part of the rim of the buried crater or basin containing the mare.
 Previously unnamed, the mare received its name in 1964 in reference to its selection as the target for the successful impact probe Ranger 7, the first American spacecraft to return closeup images of the Moon's surface.

 Origin

 The basin material is of the Pre-Nectarian epoch, while most of the basaltic mare material is of the Upper Imbrian epoch.

 Exploration

 The Ranger 7 lunar probe impacted Mare Cognitum at the conclusion of its picture-taking mission.
 Surveyor 3 and Apollo 12 landed near its northern shore.
 The outcrop of the Fra Mauro formation, where Apollo 14 landed, is also located near Mare Cognitum.

 Statio Cognitum

-Aerial view of Statio Cognitum; the Lunar Module descent stage, Surveyor 3, and other equipment and local craters are labeled (click to enlarge).
+Aerial view of Statio Cognitum; the Lunar Module descent stage of Apollo 12, Surveyor 3, and other equipment and local craters are labeled (click to enlarge).
 The astronauts' footprints are still visible.